omertafveez-2001/omertafveez-2001.github.io/blogs/decoupled_gradient_kd/dkd.md

 | ImageNet — Self-Distillation ResNet50   | **48.09%**            | 48.06%       |
 | ImageNet — Self-Distillation ResNet18   | **48.29%**            | 46.40%       |

-✅ Bold entries indicate the student outperforming the original DKD baseline 📌 DGKD improves on 10 out of 14 evaluated distillation settings
+✅ Bold entries indicate the student outperforming the original DKD baseline <br>
+📌 DGKD improves on 10 out of 14 evaluated distillation settings

 From the table above, we infered that our variant was not successful in ourperforming Decoupled KD in mobile networks or smaller CNN models such as ShuffleNetV2 and MobileNet, however it was still consistent across 10/14 experiments.